The second of seven posts on Electoral Strategy

 It was after all the Clinton administration whose “tough on crime” stance outmaneuvered the Republicans and produced the largest increases in the state and federal prison population of any president in history.
 Clinton militarized the police with as much zeal as his rightwing predecessor.
 Triangulation created the American gulag.
 NAFTA, too.
 “Ending welfare as we know it” was a signature accomplishment of the Clinton White House as well as a priority for Republicans.
 Both parties lead their attack on the poor with moralistic calls for “personal responsibility.”

 When Democrats protect big banks, Republicans are free to attack unions.
 When Democrats coddle big oil, coal, and gas, the Republicans resort to climate denial and gag rules.
-TPP is a bipartisan project of the center.

 “New Democrats” or “Third Way” Democrats” have dominated the party since the first Clinton administration.
 Their support for austerity measures and Wall Street deregulation has led to economic disaster and suppressed the vote.
 As Michael Corcoran aptly argues, Clinton continues to embrace the destructive legacy of pushing the Democratic Party to the right.

-There is no center.
+There is no center

 Here is how the Guardian describes the ideas of George Lakoff, the cognitive linguist: